aTangerine/SCUFFLE/README.md

 # I want to know more!

-Check out https://www.youtube.com/watch?v=GjB-MRonAFc or read https://github.com/rougelite/SCUFFLE/blob/master/__HowTheMovelistBytesWork.md
+Check out https://www.youtube.com/watch?v=GjB-MRonAFc or read [How the Movelist is Parsed](__HowTheMovelistBytesWork.md)